-Thirty miles south-west of Des Moines is one of the best representations for the phrase “small town USA” – Winterset, Iowa.
-It was good enough for American icon John Wayne (though he was only born here) and it’s good enough for more than 5,000 Iowans that call this home.
+Thirty miles southwest of Des Moines is where you’ll find a place that is quite possibly the best small town in Iowa.
+It’s also one of the best representations of the phrase “small town USA”.
+Winterset was good enough for American icon John Wayne (though he was only born here) and it’s good enough for more than 5,000 Iowans that call this town home.

-My first experience in Winterset was in the Summer of 2014.
-I was filming a story on the John Wayne birthplace – a small white house within walking distance of downtown.
-Though I was only in the area for a couple of hours – I made a mental note to visit Winterset and Madison County once again at the first opportunity that came along.
+My first experience visiting Winterset was in the Summer of 2014.
+I was filming a story on the John Wayne Birthplace, a small white house within walking distance of the town’s downtown square.
+Though I was only in the area for a couple of hours, I made a mental note to visit Winterset as soon as an opportunity came along.

 Thankfully, it only took a year for the path to Winterset to find its way into my GPS.
-This time I’d be able to explore, meet the folks that make this town tick and as you’ll soon discover – decide that I need to come back again for a third time – as soon as possible.
+This time I’d be able to explore and meet the folks that make this town tick.

-Brian Downes is the Executive Director for the brand new John Wayne Museum that opened its doors this Spring.
+Brian Downes is the Executive Director of The John Wayne Birthplace Museum.
 Mr. Downes, a former Chicago native, told me his initial feelings the first time he rolled into Winterset.
 “It didn’t even seem real.
 Downtown was almost like a movie set.”

 In fact, some parts of the area have actually been movie sets.
 The classic Bridges Of Madison County film continues to make this area a hot spot for tourists passing through.
 On a tour of our own we crossed paths with a family from Brazil that stopped by one of the iconic covered bridges during a vacation in the states.

-In what was certainly a first during my travels – I was invited to a backyard BBQ to celebrate my visit to town.
-Kayla Hawkins is the Tourism Director for Madison County and owns the White Lion Bed & Breakfast along with her husband Mark.
-She hosted the small gathering in the couple’s backyard and made me wish every big city and small town showed this much hospitality and kindness.
+In what was certainly a first during my travels, I was invited to a backyard BBQ to celebrate my visit to Winterset.
+Kayla Hawkins, the former Tourism Director for Madison County, hosted a small gathering in the couple’s backyard.
+It made me wish every big city and small town showed this much hospitality and kindness.

 Corn Is Beautiful